14gasher/patternizer/README.md

 Moving up the chain, I've implemented a simple neural network.
 It uses the Quadratic Cost Function ((target - output)^2)/2, allows you to define a learning rate, and to define the number of inputs, hidden layer neurons, and outputs.
 It's pretty slick...
-I've managed to get over 90% accuracy on the MINST set within 30 training epochs.
+I've managed to get over 90% accuracy on the MNIST set within 30 training epochs.

 In order to make this work, I've created a Matrix library.
 Unfortunately, it does not use the hardware to speed things up (GPU anyone?), but that may come with time.
-Also, there is a class to convert the MINST data from big to little endian and store it.
+Also, there is a class to convert the MNIST data from big to little endian and store it.

 In main.cpp, you will find main.cpp implementing, training, and testing a SimpleNeuralNetwork instance.